I already shamelessly dubbed my ‘cycling the Alps‘ adventures in France ‘Tour de France‘ and those in Italy ‘Giro d’Italia‘.

 North of Andermatt, you get to Göschenen, for the climb up to the Göscheneralpsee, which is a dead end.

-Just past that, the climb up the Sustenpass starts in Wassen – from the other end, it starts in Inertkirchen, very near to where I got of the bike at the end of my Giro in 2015.
+From the other end, it starts in Inertkirchen, very near to where I got of the bike at the end of my Giro in 2015.

 Also going that direction, you can create a nice round trip with both the Grimsel and Furka.